skmin-lab/unixmd/docs/source/objects/mqc/ct.rst

 - **istates** *(integer, list)* - Default: *None*

-  This parameter specifies the initial running state for coupled trajectories.
+  The BO coefficients and BO density matrices for coupled trajectories are initialized according to **istate**, implying that the BO coefficient of **istate** is initially set to 1.0.
-  The data type of this parameter must be list of which the elements are integer which means the initial running state for each trajecory.
+  The data type of this parameter must be list of which the elements are integer.
   Hence, the number of elements in **istates** must be the number of coupled trajectories.
   The possible range for element in **istates** is from *0* to ``molecule.nst - 1``.
-  For example, if the number of coupled trajectories is 3 and they are initially on ground state, then **istates** is *[0, 0, 0]*.
+  For example, if the number of coupled trajectories is 3, then **istates** can be *[0, 0, 0]* which means BO coefficients of ground state for all trajectories are initially set to 1.0.

 \